caguirre1378/Data-Analyst-Portfolio/README.md

 2. Membership Messaging: Emphasize the value of frequent rides with consistent savings and convenience for work-week commuters.

 3. App-Based Incentives: Use location and time data to suggest membership deals when casual riders take long trips repeatedly.

-Future Enhancements:
-- Integrate machine learning to predict likelihood of conversion from casual to member
-- Add real-time dashboarding with Tableau Public
-- Include station location data for geo-specific analysis
-- Launch A/B testing campaigns based on insights

 **Contribution and Licensing:**